tigerkelly/YadPb/README.md

 # YadPb
-A GUI project builder for the YAD program.
+This is a GUI frontend for the YAD program.
+Allow you to create a project(s) to keep your YAD dailogs.

 Once a project has been created the use can start be adding different dialogs to the project.